Being A Mom When You Don’t feel Good Enough

 There have been countless times where I have wanted to throw in the towel because it all just felt too much to handle.

-There are 3 different arguments happening at the same time amongst the children and on top of all that you barely got any sleep the night before.
+You know what I’m talking about.
+Days where there are 3 different arguments happening at the same time amongst the children and on top of all that you barely got any sleep the night before.

 You feel like you’re not being a good mom, you feel like you are just not good enough.